SZHOU47/CS410-Final-Project-shengqi7/README.md

 On later runs, if preprocessed_corpus and complaints_index already exist, the script will reuse them and skip rebuilding.

-Running the Tool on Windows
+Running the Tool on Windows:
-From the project folder (where your script lives):
+From the home/[your username] folder (where your script lives):
 Run:
 ```
 python project.py